Notre Dame vs. Navy NCAA Football Odds, Plays and Insights | November 6, 2021

 Over/Under Insights

-- Navy's games have gone over 47 points in six of eight chances this season.

-- The two teams combine to average 50.7 points per game, 3.7 more than the over/under in this contest.
+- The combined points per game average of the two teams, 50.7, is 4.2 points more than Saturday's over/under.

-- This contest's total is 7.5 points fewer than the 54.5 these two squads combine to give up per game in 2021.
+- This contest's over/under is 8.0 points lower than the 54.5 these two squads combine to give up per game in 2021.

-- The Fighting Irish and their opponents have scored an average of 54.1 points per game in 2021, 7.1 more than Saturday's total.
+- Fighting Irish games this season feature an average total of 54.1 points, a number 7.6 points higher than Saturday's over/under.

-- The 47-point total for this game is 1.9 points below the 48.9 points per game average total in Midshipmen games this season.
+- The 46.5-point over/under for this game is 2.4 points below the 48.9 points per game average total in Midshipmen games this season.

 Notre Dame Stats and Trends

-- Notre Dame's games this year have hit the over on five of eight set point totals (62.5%).
+- Notre Dame's games this year have hit the over five times in eight opportunities (62.5%).

-- The Fighting Irish average 32.6 points per game, comparable to the 30.0 per contest the Midshipmen give up.
+- The Fighting Irish rack up 32.6 points per game, comparable to the 30.0 per matchup the Midshipmen allow.

-- Notre Dame is 4-2 against the spread and 6-0 overall this season when the team records more than 30.0 points.
+- Notre Dame is 4-2 against the spread and 6-0 overall this season when the team puts up more than 30.0 points.

 - Notre Dame is 3-2 against the spread and 5-0 overall when the team amasses more than 347.9 yards.